sujith-eag/vu-library/docs/mca/speech.md

 Then we have the Category three,
 These are the entreprenaurs,
-these are the studets are going to do something wonderful today,
+They are very different students man, they are going to do something wonderful today,

 These are the students who are coming to entertain everyone today...

 These students are going to come like this, perform something like this,